Kia EV6 new car review

 Market and model

-As before, all EV6 models feature the same battery, now 86kWh in size.
-And there's a choice of 'Air', 'GT-Line' and 'GT-Line S' trim levels, the latter two also available with an AWD dual motor drivetrain.
-Prices start from around £45,000 for the base 'Air' model, with £3,000 more necessary draduate to 'GT-Line' trim and around £8,000 more needed for 'GT-Line S'-spec.
-As before, the wild flagship GT model continues at the very top of the range.
+As before, all EV6 models feature the same battery, now 84kWh in size.
+And there's a choice of 'Air', 'GT-Line' or (as in this case) 'GT-Line S' trim levels.
+Prices start from around £45,500 for the base 'Air' model, with £3,000 more necessary to graduate to 'GT-Line' trim and around £8,000 more needed for the top 'GT-Line S'-spec - costing from around £54,000 upwards as we filmed.
+Avoid base trim and your dealer will offer you the opportunity of spending £3,500 to get the AWD drivetrain.
+As before, the wild 577bhp flagship EV6 GT continues at the very top of the range, but you'll need a £65,000 budget for one of those.

 As you'd expect from a Kia, all models come with quite a lot of kit - dual 12.3-inch curved screens, full-navigation with Kia Connect media services, full-LED headlights and lots of camera safety technology.
 'GT-Line'-spec gets you a sportier body kit, plus suede upholstery, LED ambient lighting and power operation for the driver's seat.